 About Reverse DNS

 Reverse DNS is about finding a name for an IP address.
-The system is quite simple, the IP address is converted to a name and a lookup done in the usual way.
+The system is quite simple, the IP address is converted to a name, but the lookup is done in the usual way.
 The record type for a reverse DNS lookup is a PTR record not an A record.

 To delegate your IP addresses to you we have to find a way to delegate within the block of 256 addresses we have received from RIPE.
 Few customers have a complete block of 256 addresses.
 Those that do can simply be set up so that their own name servers are used in the delegation from RIPE.
 For anyone with less than 256 addresses we have to find a way to give you some of the addresses within a block - which DNS does not allow.